 - its structure, business and supply chains; - its policies in relation to slavery and human trafficking; - its due diligence processes in relation to slavery and human trafficking in its business and supply chains; - the parts of its business and supply chains where there is a risk of slavery and human trafficking taking place, and the steps that it has taken to assess and manage that risk; - its effectiveness in ensuring that slavery and human trafficking is not taking place in its business or supply chains, measured against such performance indicators as it considers appropriate; and - the training about slavery and human trafficking available to its staff.

-This statement has been approved by the Council's Senior Management Team and the Portfolio Holder for Housing and Communities.
+This statement has been approved by the Council's Senior Management Team and the Portfolio Holder for Planning, Public Safety and Licensing.
 It will continue to be reviewed and updated annually.
-The Statement with associated actions is reported to the Cabinet each year for monitoring and assurance purposes.